5 Signs Bad Church Governance Is Stifling Your Growth and Mission

 If Moses had waited for consensus before leaving Egypt, the Israelites would still be in slavery.

 Consensus kills courage.
-Churches that look for consensus will never find courage, and churches that find courage will rarely find consensus…at least initially.
+Churches that look for consensus will never find courage, and churches that find courage will rarely find consensus… at least initially.

 When you drive for consensus, decisions get watered down to the point where all the risk is gone, and any boldness evaporates.
-You get churches that come out in favour of yard sales and Mother’s Day.
+You get churches that come out in favor of yard sales and Mother’s Day.
 And that’s about it.

-Look, if you and your spouse can’t agree on where to go on vacation, how do you think you’ll get 200, or 2000, people to agree on anything significant as a church?
+Look, if you and your spouse can’t agree on where to go on vacation, how do you think you’ll get 200 (or 2000) people to agree on anything significant as a church?

 Almost nothing gets accomplished if everyone has a say.

 Consensus kills courage.
 Almost nothing significant gets accomplished when everyone has a say.
-Click To Tweet
+Share on X3.
+Your board or congregation doesn’t trust the staff

 This sounds so basic, but it’s so often missed.